SynthstromAudible/DelugeFirmware/docs/features/arpeggiator.md

     parameter to create longer and more complex rhythm patterns.
 - **`Chord Polyphony (POLY)`**: This will set the maximum number of notes that will play at the same time when a step is played as a chord.
 Increase parameter `Chord Probability` to make some steps play a chord instead of a single note.
-    - From values 0 to 4, just the root note, no chord.
-    - From 5 to 19, a 2-notes chord is played, using the 5th.
-    - From 20 to 34 a 3-notes chord is played, using a triad (3rd + 5th).
-    - From 35 to 50, a 4-notes chord is played, usign a seventh chord (3rd + 5th + 7th).
+Values range from no chord, to 5th, to triad (3rd + 5th), to seventh chord (3rd + 5th + 7th).
 - **`Ratchet Amount (RATC)`**: A ratchet is when a note repeats itself several times in the same time interval that the original note has to play.
-This will set the maximum number of notes that a single tep can have (each step will randomize the number of ratchet notes between 1 and this maximum value set).
+This will set the maximum number of notes that a single step can have (each step will randomize the number of ratchet notes between 1 and this maximum value set).
+Ratchet bursts can contain 2, 4 or 8 notes.
-    - From values 0 to 4, no ratchet notes.
-    - From 5 to 19, up to 2 ratchet notes.
-    - From 20 to 34, up to 4 ratchet notes.
-    - From 35 to 50, up to 8 ratchet notes.

 ### Randomizer
 The following parameters are also automatable and learnable to golden knobs and MIDI CC, and they define how probable a value is to change on each step: